tc39/proposal-signals/README.md

 1. If `frozen` is true, throw an exception.
 1. If any of the arguments is not a signal, or is not being watched by this watcher, throw an exception.
+1. For each signal in the arguments, in left-to-right order,
-1. Remove each element from signals from this object's `signals`.
+    1. Remove that signal from this Watcher's `signals` set.
     1. Remove this Watcher from that Signal's `sink` set.
-1. If any Signal's `sink` set is now empty, then remove itself as a sink from each of its sources, and call the `unwatched` callback if it exists
+    1. If that Signal's `sink` set has become empty,
+        1. Remove that Signal as a sink from each of its sources.
+        1. Call the `unwatched` callback if it exists.
 1. If the watcher now has no `signals`, and its `state` is `~watching~`, then set it to `~waiting~`.

 #### Method: `Signal.subtle.Watcher.prototype.getPending()`